Delocrinus

 Delocrinus is a genus of extinct crinoids, belonging to the family Catacrinidae.
-Specimens have been found in Kansas Missouri Nebraska Nevada Oklahoma, Arizona, Iowa, Texas, Utah and Virginia.
+Specimens have been found in Kansas, Missouri, Nebraska, Nevada, Oklahoma, Arizona, Iowa, Texas, Utah and Virginia.

-Delocrinus missouriensis was made the state fossil of Missouri in 1989.
+Eperisocrinus missouriensis, formerly Delocrinus missouriensis, was made the state fossil of Missouri in 1989.

 Description

 Like extant crinoids, Delocrinus species was anchored to a hard surface by a holdfast out of which grew an articulated stalk.
 On top of this was a calyx with a number of feather-like arms.
 Each arm bore short branches known as pinnules and from these cirri were extended which sifted plankton from the water flowing past.